tkhyn/l18n/README.rst

 As you may have noticed, ``l18n`` is a contraction of ``i18n`` and ``l10n``, namely 'internationalisation' and 'localization'.
-It basically provides translations for names used for localization purposes (e.g. places and timezones).
+It basically provides lazy translations for names used for localization purposes (e.g. places and timezones).

 I started writing ``l18n`` when I was looking for translations for the pytz_